23/resumable.js/README.md

 * `maxFileSizeErrorCallback(file, errorCount)` A function which displays an error a selected file is larger than allowed.
 (Default: displays an alert for every bad file.)
 * `fileType` The file types allowed to upload.
 An empty array allow any file type.
 (Default: `[]`)
 * `fileTypeErrorCallback(file, errorCount)` A function which displays an error a selected file has type not allowed.
 (Default: displays an alert for every bad file.)
+* `withCredentials` Standard CORS requests do not send or set any cookies by default.
+In order to include cookies as part of the request, you need to set the `withCredentials` property to true.
+(Default: `false`)

 #### Properties